 The CPUC’s Leadership Role to Promote Equity in Environmental and Social Justice Communities

 In addition to implementing legislation, the CPUC has broad authority and the administrative discretion to shape programs and direct resources in a manner that furthers equity objectives.
 Equity issues are impacted in a variety of contexts at the CPUC including substantive, procedural, administrative, and enforcement.
-In some program areas, there are clearly defined legislative targets or mandates to advance environmental justice goals, such as those described in the section above.
+In some program areas, there are clearly defined legislative targets or mandates to advance environmental and social justice goals, such as those described in the section above.
 Beyond program design, environmental and social justice issues and opportunities can arise in the process of the Commission carrying out its various functions and responsibilities.
 Accordingly, the CPUC can act on its own initiative to address issues as they emerge.
 The CPUC can further seek to achieve environmental and social justice goals by strategically targeting enforcement efforts in EJSJ communities.16

 The Commission has developed Strategic Directives17 that guide the daily work of its staff and commissioners.
-These directives, which are currently being reorganized, emphasize the importance of considering the impacts of CPUC decisions and policies on California’s disadvantaged communities.
+These directives, which are currently being reorganized, emphasize the importance of considering the impacts of CPUC decisions and policies on California’s environmental and social justice communities.
 Commissioners meet regularly in a public setting18 to discuss the Commission’s Strategic Directives and to assess that they are making progress in achieving their objectives.

 The CPUC also has promoted expanded opportunities for economic growth and development in diverse communities through its very successful Supplier Diversity Procurement Program, implemented through General Order 156.19 Under this program, investor-owned utilities in the energy, telecommunication and water industries voluntarily commit to at least 21.5% of their total spending on goods, services, power, and fuel from diverse businesses (minority, women, disabled veteran or lesbian, gay, bisexual, and/or transgender (LGBT)-owned businesses).
 Last year utilities spent $10.5 billion on diverse suppliers, 31.5% of their total procurement budget.
 This program helps to build economic infrastructure and capacity in specific business communities that are often bypassed.
 While many regulated entities recognize the value of this program and meet or exceed the diverse spending targets, the program does not currently extend to non-investor owned market players who are increasingly entering these industries, such as electricity service providers, distributed energy companies, and transportation network companies.
 To date, their degree of commitment to diverse spending is unclear.

-The CPUC is also exploring a newer set of workforce development programs that encourage developers of local energy projects – including power generation, energy efficiency and other distributed energy projects -- to hire from the ratepayers who finance their projects, and especially in disadvantaged communities.
-A central challenge is that many of these jobs are construction jobs, which has traditionally been a cyclic industry, and that the best paid jobs with the most benefits are usually union jobs entered through apprenticeship programs.
+The CPUC is also exploring a newer set of workforce development programs that encourage developers of local energy projects – including power generation, energy efficiency and other distributed energy projects -- to hire from the ratepayers who finance their projects, and especially in EJSJ communities.
+A central challenge is that many of these jobs are construction jobs, which has traditionally been a cyclic industry, and certain jobs that are through unions can only be entered through apprenticeship programs.

 The CPUC coordinates its EJSJ efforts with a broad variety of stakeholders.
 This includes leveraging the expertise of the Disadvantaged Communities Advisory Group (DACAG), the Low-Income Oversight Board (LIOB),20 and the Tribal Liaison.
 The CPUC actively coordinates with its fellow state agencies to collaborate on strategic planning, outreach, and implementation of programs that address equity for all Californians.
 The EJSJ Action Plan work can serve as a clearinghouse for the CPUC’s efforts and make resulting lessons-learned available to other agencies.
 The CPUC will continue to participate in the state’s Inter-Agency Task Force to coordinate with agencies such as the California Energy Commission, the Air Resources Board, and the Department of Community Services and Development to address common issues in disadvantaged and similar communities.